 All content and media on Contentful is automatically backed up by us to two physically separate data centers within Amazon Web Services on two continents, using Amazon’s redundant S3 service (us-east-1 and eu-west-1).

 We always do backups of all the content ourselves.
-You can always use the API to export all of the content manually.
-In addition to that, our enterprise plan offers a nightly offsite backup of all of your content and media to an Amazon S3 bucket that you own.
-This way you can make sure you'll never lose the content.
+You can always use the Content Delivery API (CDA) to export all of the content manually.

 In most (not all) cases we are able to restore recently deleted items and reverse content changes.
 There is a fee of $500 levied for every incident requiring a manual data restoration.
 To request this service, contact our customer support and include the details of the affected content.